top of page

 russellb@rcschools.net

 Dr. Russell founded the Stewarts Creek Choral Program when the school opened in 2013.
 Prior to Stewarts Creek, Dr. Russell taught at Illinois Wesleyan University, Hobart and William Smith Colleges, and taught middle and high school vocal and instrumental music at five different schools in Rutherford and Sumner counties.
+He serves as Executive Music Director of Murfreesboro’s Ethos Youth Ensembles and Director of Music at St. Andrew Lutheran Church in Franklin.
+He remains an active guest conductor, having been an invited clinician for regional and All-State choirs across the Southeast, Midwest, and Northeast.

 Theater